What is the Content Audit Plugin?

-The Content Audit Plugin allows Forge administrators to create a content inventory of all their pages/posts in WordPress as well as assign ‘ownership’ and set expiration dates designating when pages/posts should be reviewed or updated.
-This can be useful in determining who is responsible for maintaining the accuracy of website content and ensuring that content is reviewed on a regular basis.
+The Content Audit Plugin allows Forge administrators to create a content inventory of all their pages/posts in WordPress, as well as assign ‘ownership’ and set expiration dates, designating when pages/posts should be reviewed or updated.
+This can be useful in determining who is responsible for maintaining the accuracy of website content and ensuring that content is reviewed regularly.

 Enabling the Content Audit Plugin